-Facebook first introduced video support back in 2007 and has since then improved the feature, for instance by adding high definition video support.
-Users can actually encounter two types of videos; Videos that are hosted on Facebook after they are uploaded by users, and videos that are embedded in messages and wall posts.
+Facebook introduced video support back in 2007 and has since then improved the feature for instance by adding high definition video support.
+Users can actually encounter two types of videos; Videos that are hosted on Facebook after they are uploaded by users and videos that are embedded in messages and wall posts.

-Facebook itself has no controls to download videos that are hosted or embedded on the social networking site.
-Users who want to download videos from Facebook need to look for third party solutions, like scripts, extensions and software programs.
+Facebook itself offers no controls to download videos that are hosted or embedded on the social networking site.
+Users who want to download videos from Facebook need to look for third party solutions, like scripts, extensions or software programs.

 Many popular solutions redirect the user to third party websites where the videos are downloaded.
 That's not very user friendly.
 This guide looks at solutions that offer direct downloads from Facebook without third party site redirection.

 Probably the easiest way to download videos from Facebook is to do the following:

 An alternative is the Windows software Google Chrome Cache Viewer which displays all cached items in the web browser.
 Videos, like other media, are cached on the local hard drive.
 Just sort the display by content or file size and select File > Save Selected Items to save the Facebook video to another location on the hard drive.

 Please note that the video needs to be playing before it appears in the cache viewer.

 Firefox users can use a browser extension such as Video Download Helper to download videos from the Facebook timeline.
 The extension may not work for individual videos, but if you play them from your timeline, you should be able to download them using the browser extension.

 Opera users can utilize a similar software called Opera Cache View by the same developer.
 It basically offers the same functionality as the Google Chrome software.

 Guess what, Internet Explorer users can use IE Cache View from the same developer for exactly the same functionality.
 Just start the video on Facebook, open the software program, look for the video and download it.